sarah17moore/stock-analysis/README.md

 # VBA for Wall Street
-A classwork example project reviewing stock portfolios
+A classwork example project reviewing stock portfolios using Excel and Visual Basic for Applications

 ---